Principles of Animation

 Timing

 This concludes our top 5 essentials you need to know to create fantastic animations.
 If you are willing to learn more about the exciting energy world of Animation, check out the brand-new Animation course on ProApp.
-It covers everything ranging from introduction to tips and tricks to help you embark on the path of becoming a skilled animator.
+It covers everything ranging from introduction to tips and tricks to help you embark on the path of becoming a skilled animator and also guides you how to choose animation software for beginners.

 Enroll in the Animation course on Android.